The step-by-step guide to getting your free credit score with finder.

 After you click Get started, you will need to create an account with finder.com.au.
 To do this, you will need to enter the following information into the space provided:

 - Your email address.
-We will use this to send you a confirmation email, so make sure it is accurate.
+We will use this to send you a confirmation email, so make sure it's accurate.

 - A password.
-Create a password that has the following:
+Create a password that contains the following:

 After you've done this, click Create account.

-Once you have created an account, we will send you a confirmation email.
-We need you to confirm your email before you get your score because we want to make sure you're able to receive the emails we send since this is how you will get your credit score.
+Once you have created your account, we will send you a confirmation email.
+We need you to confirm your email address before you get your credit report.

 If you can't see an email from us, wait a minute or two and refresh your inbox.
 You should also check your junk email folder.